 “Moisturisers containing vitamin E will work well on sunburnt skin as they have antioxidants which help the skin to heal, minimising the amount of flaking that will ensue,” explains Dr. Perry.

-On your lips apply our Fortune Balms – Rescue Balm and take a shower after a day in the sun with The Ritual of Namaste Natural Nourishing Shower Cream, both contain nourishing and protecting Vitamin E.
+On your lips apply our Fortune Balm rescue balm and take a shower after a day in the sun with The Ritual of Karma after-sun cooling shower gel, both contain nourishing and protecting skin-loving ingredients.

 Dr. Shotter adds that “if you layer a good vitamin C serum beneath your sunscreen, it can make your sunscreen up to 4 times more effective.”
 Try applying our The Ritual of Namaste Vitamin C* Natural Booster before The Ritual of Karma Sun Protection Face Cream SPF50.